 - Milk: I go with unsweetened vanilla almond milk, but feel free to use whatever milk you prefer!

 - Protein Powder: This is what adds the extra protein punch!
-I love vanilla whey protein powder, but any flavor works-chocolate, cookies & cream, snicSnickerdoodleen pumpkin spice or peanut butter.
+I love vanilla whey protein powder, but any flavor works: chocolate, cookies & cream, Snickerdoodle pumpkin spice, or peanut butter.

-- Cinnamon: I like adding cinnamon when using vanilla protein powder.
+- Cinnamon (optional): I like adding cinnamon when using vanilla protein powder.
 If you switch up the protein powder flavor, feel free to skip the cinnamon or check out the flavor variations below.

 - Vanilla Extract: For that classic French toast flavor.